Quantum Memory and Autonomous Computation in Two Dimensions: Discrete time: Self-correcting quantum cellular automaton

-The above gives the final definition of the error-correcting simulator.
-Fig.~\ref{fig:state-space} shows the local content of the automaton's cells.
+We fix one parameter choice given by Lem.~\ref{lem:self-consistent-parameters} and set $\R_2 = \R$ in Def.~\ref{def:EC-procedure}.
+This is the final definition of the error-correcting simulator.
 The error-correction is automatically scaled with layered self-simulation up to the largest hierarchical level supported by the finite system size.

-We emphasize that the registers $\tau$, $x$, $y$ are stored locally in the structure state of each site and corrected with Toom's rule.
-In contrast, the fault-tolerant encoding schedule $\mathcal{E}(Q)$ of a desired logical circuit $Q$ is spatially spread out over many same-layer blocks (for a larger circuit, this will require more blocks).
-The corresponding state must be initialized in the data-layer of the system and is then corrected with the concatenated quantum code.
+We emphasize that the registers $\tau, x, y$ are stored locally in the structure state at each site and corrected with Toom's rule.
+In contrast, the simulator program is spatially distributed across the local symbols $\gamma$ within the data layer of \textit{each} $M \times M$ block and is refreshed by the copy-shift-majority Toom-gadget separately for each within-block coordinate.
+(Since the program encoding in our concatenated code is classical repetition, the site-wise refresh effectively acts as a Toom-update on the encoded program symbols used by the encoded $\Univ$.)
+The fault-tolerant encoding schedule $\mathcal{E}(Q)$ of a desired logical circuit $Q$ is distributed over \textit{many} same-layer blocks within the remaining data degrees of freedom (for a larger circuit, this will require more blocks).
+The corresponding state must be initialized in the data layer of the system and is then corrected with the concatenated quantum code.

 Our self-simulation mechanism builds on the fact that the one-level encoded $\Univ$ is also a universal simulator, since one may take the program required to simulate a given QCA with $\Univ$, encode it and input it to the encoded $\Univ$.
-An alternative approach is to directly use the unencoded $\Univ$ but this would require error-correction of the program at the lowest level, which complicates the analysis (cf. \cite{gacs1989}).
-Using a one-level encoded simulator makes the proofs significantly shorter and the fault-tolerant operation of the QCA relatively transparent.
+An alternative approach is to directly use the unencoded $\Univ$ but this would require explicit fault-tolerant error-correction of the simulator, which complicates the analysis (cf. \cite{gacs1989}).
+Using a one-level encoded simulator makes the fault-tolerant operation of the QCA relatively transparent and allows for significantly shorter proofs (because we can rely on existing fault-tolerance results from Lem.~\ref{lem:concat-code}, making it for example unnecessary to construct a separate codeword enforcement mechanism).

 The remainder of this Section is devoted to proving that the procedure $P$ indeed achieves self-correcting quantum computation.